-b) $PE{y,power} = Project$ emission from power consumption (electricity/diesel) The power supplied to the EFB shredding equipments and POME spraying pumps is carbon neutral as it is generated from a biomass boiler and steam turbine.
-There will be some diesel consumption at the compost site from machineries, e.g. compost turners and front loaders.
+b) PE{v,power} = Project emission from power consumption (electricity/diesel)

+The power supplied to the EFB shredding equipments and POME spraying pumps is carbon neutral as it is generated from a biomass boiler and steam turbine.
+There will be some diesel consumption at the compost site from machineries, e.g. compost turners.
 Detail calculations are given in Annex 3.